department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 # Links

 A link is a navigation element that can appear alone, inline, or in a group with other links.
 A link can be used to trigger a download, such as a PDF, but in general links go places when clicked.

 ## Examples

-### Standard link
+### Link

+### Link with icon

 ### Download link

+Download link text must include the name of the file to be downloaded in parentheses.
 A download link may be accompanied by an icon for emphasis.
-Download link text must include the name of the file to be downloaded in parentheses.

 ### Action link

+Use an Action link to emphasize an important CTA, such as starting an application for benefits.
+See [Action links](https://design.va.gov/experimental-design/action_links) for more information.

 ### Link groups